joey-wang123/joey-wang123.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Zhenyi Wang, currently a Postdoctoral Associate at University of Maryland, College Park, working with Prof. Heng Huang.
-Previously, I received my PhD from Department of Computer Science and Engineering at University at Buffalo in 2023, working with Prof. Mingchen Gao.
+I'm Zhenyi Wang.
+I am currently an Assistant Professor of Computer Science at the University of Central Florida (UCF), also a member of UCF’s Artificial Intelligence Initiative.
+Previously, I was a Postdoctoral Associate at University of Maryland, College Park, working with Prof. Heng Huang.
+I received my PhD from Department of Computer Science and Engineering at University at Buffalo in 2023, working with Prof. Mingchen Gao.

 **Research Summary:**
 My long-term research goal is to develop artificial general intelligence (AGI) that is data-efficient, capable of continual learning and trustworthy.
 Specifically, I have developed algorithms across the following research areas: (1) Biologically and Neuroscience-Inspired Continual Learning.
 (2) AI safety for responsible AGI, focusing on protecting model intellectual property and ensuring appropriate usage through applicability authorization mechanisms.
 (3) Data-efficient learning, including limited labeled data learning and data-free multi-task model merge.